decrypto-org/rupture/etc/spec/ARCHITECTURE.md

 - alphabet: The secret's alphabet
 - alignmentalphabet: The alignment alphabet
 - recordscardinality: The records' cardinality
-- method: The method of the attack, serial or divide & conquer
+- method: An integer representing the method of the attack, 1 for serial and 2 for divide & conquer

 Returns HTTP 200 with a JSON with the target's name.